 Protect North Atlantic Right whales

-Saving North Atlantic Right Whales from Extinction
+North Atlantic Right Whales are on the Brink of Extinction

 Oceana campaigns in Canada and the U.S. to protect North Atlantic right whales from their biggest threats

 Oceana seeks to reduce threats to North Atlantic right whales, including entanglement in fishing gear and collisions with ships.

 North Atlantic right whales are on the brink of extinction.
 At least thirty whales have been killed between 2017-2019.
 Today, only about 400 North Atlantic right whales remain, including fewer than 100 females.